InformatikWiki/DominoObjectDetection/README.md

 `AttributeError: module 'tensorflow' has no attribute 'contrib'`

-Therefore I created a Dockerfile to install and run the training procedure.
+Therefore I created a [Dockerfile](./Dockerfile) to install and run the training procedure.

-First, create the dockerimage using:
+First, create the docker image using:

 `docker build -t tensorflow-git .`